 Maybe you ignored the red flags because there were so many other wonderful qualities.
 You turned your head the other way when you knew there was bad behavior.
 You wanted it to work so badly, so you made this deal with yourself that you would put up with the bad stuff, maybe because you vehemently did not want to be divorced (or if it’s a second marriage, you didn’t want to be divorced again).
 If this is the case, then you should actually feel relieved and happy that you are out of a bad situation.
 Breakup advice: if this is the reason, your broken heart won’t last as long as you think because you’ve known for a long time this was coming.

 I can remember sitting in my therapist’s office several years ago after my latest broken heart, crying and saying, “I can’t take this anymore.
-I can’t handle anymore broken hearts.
+I can’t handle my heart being broken again.
 It’s too much.”
 She said, “Yes you can.
 You have a strong family foundation that showed you love all of your life.
 You can handle these breakups.
 Like most people, you will continue to keep bouncing back, and go after love again.

 I have been here a couple times in my life.
 I meet someone and I want it to work out so badly that I convince myself that it is in my control.
 The problem is, it isn’t.
 That’s when your heart breaks.
 But, when you finally realize that love is so much bigger than what YOU want, that love is in God’s hands, not yours, your broken heart will heal quickly.

 You can love someone with all your heart, and sometimes it still doesn’t work out.
 Maybe you loved him or her, but didn’t LIKE him or her.
 Maybe it felt really right for you, but not for the other person.
 Maybe you loved him so much but you just didn’t trust him.
 Or, maybe you loved him or her with all your heart but the person has an addiction.
 This is soooooo hard.
 I get it.
 But remember that you deserve to have true love and have all the other stuff that makes the relationship happy and healthy with it.
 Please believe that.